 You've installed a new Salt Chlorine Generator to your pool and you've reached the point where you have to add salt.
-This guide tells you what salt to use, how much to add, and how to add it.
+This guide tells you which salt to use, how much to add and how to add it.

 Tips & Warnings

 First check your Salt Chlorine Generator Owner's Manual to determine what level of salt your Salt Chlorine Generator operates at.
 They generally operate at target levels between 3000 to 4000 ppm.
 For this example we will assume that your Salt Chlorine Generator operates at 3500 ppm.
 So, you will want to add enough salt to your pool to bring the salt concentration level to 3500 ppm.

 Your next step is to determine the current level of salt in your pool.
 If you have just installed a new pool, your salt level will be 0 ppm.
 If you have an older pool and are converting from a standard chlorinator, your pool will have a low level of salt concentration, typically around 500 ppm. .

 Measure your pool's current level using a Salt Water Test Strip.
 Assuming you have an older pool, your reading will be around 2.0.
 The table on the back of the test strip container converts the reading of 2.0 to a salt level of 500 ppm.
 If you have a pool store nearby, we would also recommend taking a water sample to them to verify your measured salt level.
 This service is generally free and more accurate.